.375 Weatherby Magnum: History

 The .375 Weatherby Magnum was designed by Roy Weatherby in South Gate, California, in 1944 and put into production in 1945.
-The original cases were fire formed from .300 H&H Magnum Winchester brass, then from Richard Speer’s 300 Weatherby brass before finally settling with Norma as a source for cases.
+The original cases were fire formed from .300 H&H Magnum Winchester brass, then from Richard Speer's 300 Weatherby brass before finally settling with Norma as a source for cases.
 It was also with Norma that Weatherby finally found a source for loaded ammunition.
 Production of .375 Weatherby ammunition ceased in 1960 but was reintroduced in 2001 due to demand.

 Comments

 The .375 Weatherby was designed as a dangerous game cartridge.
 The cartridge is able to fire a 300 gr bullet at 2800 ft/s generating a muzzle energy of 5224 ftlbf with the trajectory of the 30-06 Springfield.
 This performance level makes it an appropriate all-round African safari cartridge that is usable against plains game species as well.
 The .375 Weatherby is considered overly powerful for North American game.

-As the .375 Weatherby is an improved cartridge, .375 H&H Magnum ammunition can be fired in .375 Weatherby chambers with a slight loss in performance of the .375 H&H ammunition.
-Cases thus fired are in essence fire formed to the Weatherby cartridge's dimensions and if reloaded should be reloaded using .375 Weatherby reloading data.
-Reloading data is available from A-Square, Barnes and Hornady.

-Ammunition is available from Weatherby (Norma), A-Square and Connelly Precision.
-Rifles are available from Weatherby and A-Square.
-Most .375 H&H rifles can be converted to the .375 Weatherby Magnum by having the new chamber reamed with no further modifications made to the rifle.
-The cartridge also makes an excellent choice for those who want a step up in performance over the .375 H&H Magnum without the recoil or cost of the .378 Weatherby Magnum.